 - Ph.D.
 Applied Mathematics-Statistics (1981), Ben-Gurion University of the Negev, Israel

 - M.Sc.
 Mathematics (1971), Moscow University

-Alex Shapiro is a professor in the Stewart School of Industrial & Systems Engineering at Georgia Tech.
+Alexander Shapiro is the A. Russell Chandler III Chair and Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.

-Dr. Shapiro serves on editorial board of a number of professional journals.
-He was an area editor (optimization) of the Operations Research Journal and currently he is the editor-in-chief of the Mathematical Programming, Series A, Journal.
+Dr. Shapiro served on editorial board of a number of professional journals.
+He was an area editor (optimization) of the Operations Research Journal and the editor-in-chief of the Mathematical Programming, Series A, Journal.